jamesdoh0109/jdtodo/README.md

 For client states, such as modal, dropdown, and form states, we use [Redux](https://redux.js.org/) as well as [React Redux](https://react-redux.js.org/) to help simplify the integration between React and Redux.
 The `<Provider />` component wraps our entire application, which allows the app to have access to the Redux store.

 #### Server states
-For server states, such as the `id` and `email` of the logged-user, we use [React Query](https://tanstack.com/query/v3/).
+For server states, such as the `id` and `email` of the logged-in user, we use [React Query](https://tanstack.com/query/v3/).
 When the user attempts to access the Account page (where user can view and edit his or her profile), `useQuery` hook is used to fetch and cache the relevant user data.
 Although this sounds more like [data fetching](#data-fetching-and-modifying-server-data) (discussed in next section) than maintaining state, React Query excels in efficiently managing and preserving this server state by allowing you to cache and retrieve the logged-in user's data, ensuring that the application remains synchronized with the server's state without the need for redundant network requests.

 It is important to keep in mind that whether it is a client or server state, no state should be managed by more than one tool, which can lead to synchronization issues (e.g. maintaining user state through React Query's caching mechanism but also dispatch this to the Redux store).
 It also makes it difficult to determine what the source of truth is.
 If React Query has one set of state and Redux has the other, which do you trust and which do you use?

 ### Data Fetching and Modifying Server Data
-Instead of using React's built in `fetch` API or `axios`, I decided to use [React Query](https://tanstack.com/query/v3/).
-To fetch data, we use the `useQuery` hook and to modify server data, such as posting or deleting data (create, update, and delete operations), we use the `useMutation` hook.
+Instead of using React's built-in `fetch` API or `axios`, I decided to use [React Query](https://tanstack.com/query/v3/).
+To fetch data, we use the `useQuery` hook, and to modify server data, such as posting or deleting data (create, update, and delete operations), we use the `useMutation` hook.

 There are many benefits to using these two hooks from React Query.
 As opposed to using the built-in `fetch` API and `useEffect` for data fetching (which can get pretty cumbersome especially with caching and handling side effects), React Query gives us an out-of-box tool to manage all of these with simpler, easier-to-read/write code.
 Using React Query, we can, for example, fetch the user's list of projects, cache them with a key, and re-access them using this key--all without having to define a React state or a global Redux store.
 When mutating data, we can leverage `useMutation` hook to modify the server data and reflect these changes back to the cached data at one go.
 We can also optimistically update data in the browser before the mutation occurs, which can give a better, faster user experience.
 Optimistic update is implemented for operations like deleting project and task as well as marking task as "Finished," so that the user doesn't have to wait for the server to see the changes in the browser.
 Here's an example code that optimistically deletes a project:
 ```javascript